salacika/DE1SQL/SQL6/README.md

 <a name="dw"/>
 ## Creating the analytical data store

 We will use a query created in Homework 3.
+This creates a denormalized snapshot of the operational tables for product_sales subject.

 ```
 DROP TABLE IF EXISTS product_sales;